uncefact/spec-untp/website/docs/about/Governance.md

 * is a public good that cannot be captured by any specific commercial interest and is permanently free to use.
 * is developed via a consensus based process that ensures it will meet the needs of value chain actors and member states.
-* is specific, testable, and rigorously versioned so that implementers can be confident of stability and interoperability
+* is specific, testable, and rigorously versioned so that implementers can be confident of stability and interoperability.
 * is compatible with relevant national and international standards and regulations.

 The governance framework described on this page is designed to meet these criteria.